ajwills72/rminr/docs/README.md

 - Bayesian inferential statistics

+    * [One-sample Bayesian t-test](one-sample.html): Comparing a single-group sample of data against a population mean.

     * [More on Bayesian ANOVA](anova4.html): More on two-factor Bayesian ANOVA.

     * [More on regression](more-on-regression.html): Multiple regression with more than two predictors, hierarchical regression, evidence for individual predictors.